Worldwide, more and more organisations are turning to third-party vendors to handle the coding and design for their websites.

 Step #4: Begin The Hiring Process

-- Team flexibility: You should be able to pick, add or reduce the web design and development team members based on their core competencies and skills.
+- You should have some leeway in selecting, expanding, or contracting the web design and development team members based on their individual strengths and expertise.

-- Project management: Your outsourced web design agency should be able to conduct and deliver your web design project without your constant supervision.
-Their managers should be able to keep you in the loop and make sure the designers and developers stay inside the project’s scope and timeline.
+- Management of the project: Your contracted web design agency should be able to carry out and deliver your web design project without constant supervision from you.
+They should have managers who can keep you updated and ensure that the designers and developers stay on track.